pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `JDABuilder BOT` - an object representation of the bot.
 2. `Guild SERVER` - an object representation of the Discord server.
-3. `MessageChannel ORIGIN` - the original channel the user-inputted command was sent in.
+3. `InteractionHook ORIGIN` - the original place the user-inputted command was sent in.

 ----